 Central American countries and Mexico are highly exposed to earthquakes, volcanic eruptions, hurricanes and other natural hazards.
 Every year, 1.7 million Central Americans require emergency aid.

 Central American populations and institutions are weakened by disasters combined with poverty and extreme levels of violence.
 This vulnerability leads to recurrent humanitarian emergencies.
-The most pressing needs usually include temporary shelter, food, safe water and proper sanitation, primary health care, protection, basic relief items, hygiene promotion (so as to prevent waterborne diseases), infrastructure repairs and the recovery of livelihoods.
-Given the high levels of vulnerability, empowering communities and local institutions to prepare for, and respond to natural hazards optimises resources.
+The most pressing needs usually include temporary shelter, food, safe water and proper sanitation, healthcare, protection, basic relief items, hygiene promotion (to prevent waterborne diseases), infrastructure repairs and the recovery of livelihoods.

-Central America also bears the humanitarian consequences of organised violence, a silent emergency forcing hundreds of thousands to flee the “northern triangle” of Central America (NTCA) countries of Guatemala, Salvador, and Honduras.
+Central America also bears the humanitarian consequences of organised violence, a silent emergency forcing hundreds of thousands to flee the northern triangle of Central America countries of Guatemala, Salvador, and Honduras.
 The violence has led to death rates similar to war, causing displacement, lack of access to basic services, the recruitment of children and the confinement of populations by armed groups.
-120 952 homicides were recorded in the northern triangle of Central America between 2010 and 2017.
-As of June 2017, there are 240 142 refugees and asylum-seekers from NTCA.
+Between 2010 and 2017, 120 952 homicides were recorded in the northern triangle.

-Between 2016 and 2017, through its Education in Emergency programme, the Commission allocated €1.8 million to provide education, protection, and health care - including psychological support – to children and their families in Guatemala, Honduras, and El Salvador.
-In 2018, €2.5 million in assistance will address urgent humanitarian needs related to organised violence, funding protection projects throughout the region.
+Between 2016 and 2017, through its Education in Emergency programme, the EU allocated €1.8 million to provide education, protection, and healthcare - including psychological support – to children and their families in Guatemala, Honduras, and El Salvador.
+In 2018, €2.5 million in assistance funded protection projection projects throughout the region to address urgent humanitarian needs resulting from organised violence.